pytorch/TensorRT/README.md

 ### Dependencies

 These are the following dependencies used to verify the testcases.
+Check out `py/requirements.txt` for python dependencies.
 Torch-TensorRT can work with other versions, but the tests are not guaranteed to pass.

 - Bazel 5.2.0
 - Libtorch 1.13.0 (built with CUDA 11.7)